Current status of schemes

 Residents have requested banned right turns from Middleton Road onto Kingsland Road and vice versa.
 A decision has not been made on the way forward at this junction, but it will be investigated further.

-The width restrictions were installed as a trial scheme and we are finalising the report with the intention to retain them.
-We will meet with the Middleton Road Resident's Association and will discuss the permanent scheme.
+The width restrictions were installed as a trial scheme and the report with the intention to retain them has now been completed.
+We will meet with the Middleton Road Residents’ Association and will discuss the permanent scheme.

 Sustrans on behalf of the Council, conducted survey work to understand what the key issues are on Broadway Market and how the community would like to see these improved.
 The report was published earlier this year.
 However, there are no detailed plans at present.